aupiff/collar-daniells-solutions/lesson_3.md

 1. I swim, he swims, I am swimming.

-Nato, natat, nato.
+Natō, natat, natō.

 2. Are you working? we sing, does she praise?

-Laborasne? cantamus, laudatne?
+Labōrāsne? cantāmus, laudatne?

 3. They are approaching, they give, you walk.

-Appropinquant, dant, ambulas.
+Appropinquant, dant, ambulās.

 4. You are praising, they swim, he does labor.

-Laudas, nautant, laborat.
+Laudās, nautant, labōrat.

 5. We call together the inhabitants, but you call together the sailors.

-Incolas convocamus sed nautas convocatis.
+Incolās convocāmus sed nautās convocātis.

 6. The girls are now looking at the water.